 Conclusion: While the stoic silence of the President of India and the Parliament on this matter is bothersome, the core essence of “rule of law” is that the law of the land is above everyone.
 As the Apex Court is the ultimate upholder of law and the Constitution and the highest dispenser of justice, people of the country are anticipating display of exemplary standards in morals and ethics in this sensitive matter too.
 After all, “Not only must justice be done, it must also be seen to be done.”

-– Priyanka Pai, Associate POSH at Work & Sana Hakim – Litigation Expert, External Member & Trainer, Head – Training & Inquiries, Partner POSH at Work
+– Priyanka Pai, Associate Inclusion at Work & Sana Hakim – Litigation Expert, External Member & Trainer, Head – Training & Inquiries, Partner Inclusion at Work